Specialist Seating for People with Dwarfism

 Other seating measurements for people with dwarfism

-As with the seat and armrest height, other measurements of the chair should be checked and adapted to suit people with dwarfism.
+As with the seat and armrest height, other measurements of the chair should be checked and adapted to suit short people.
 The general size of the chair will be more compact, so you need to ensure that every inch is accounted for.

 The backrest of the chair will need to be smaller, as will the seat depth.
 Always double-check the seat width needed when carrying out your assessment as this may be proportionally larger than your other measurements.